 It’s a simple project, but in reality, it’s easy to get wrong, plus will take time and materials.
 Do have time to potentially waste?
 Maybe that answer is now “no”.

-I won’t include all of the instructions here, or the pros and cons to doing this.
+I won’t include all of the instructions here, or the pros and cons of doing this.
 The reason being is that I’ve already put together a comprehensive guide and plan on building your own outdoor movie screen – this goes into loads of detail so read that for more information.

 Buy a Portable Outdoor Projector Screen

 There are two options available to you when you buy a screen package.
 Both options let you set up the screen using the kit in the comfort of your own backyard.
 They are either inflatable ones or fixed-frame models.
 My preference is for fixed frame screen kits, but both are viable options.